zack-young-ideas/contact-form-backend/README.md

 - **GET /api/csrf** - returns a secret value and a token that are used to prevent cross-site request forgery attempts
 - **POST /api/contact** - accepts contact form info; must include the secret value and token provided in GET requests to /api/csrf

 A MySQL database is required for storing contact information from users.
-When the `npm run build` command is run, a new table is created in the database that will store the contact info submitted by each user.
+When the `npm run build` command is run, a new table is created in the database that will store contact info submitted by users.

-This API is expected to be run on an AWS EC2 instance with permission to send emails via AWS Simple Email Service, but this is not required.
-The API comes with two email drivers, one that sends emails via AWS SES, and another that simply writes emails to local files on disk.
+The API is designed to run on AWS EC2 with SES permissions, but can also be run using the 'local' email driver that writes emails to local files on disk.

 When POST requests are sent to the /api/contact endpoint, an acknowledgement email is sent to the email address included in the POST request.
 A second email is sent to the admin of the site.
-These emails are composed using email template files that must include specific variables described below.
+These emails are composed using email template files that must include specific template variables described below.

 ## Pre-Installation

-Before building and running the contact form API, you must create a new MySQL database.
-There must be a user that has permission to create a new table and insert data into this table.
+Before building and running the contact form API, you must create a new MySQL database and a user that has permission to create tables.

 Furthermore, Node.js must be installed on your system.
-If your intention is to send emails using AWS, you will need to run the API on an EC2 instance, verify a domain name or email address identity with AWS SES, and assign a role to the EC2 instance granting it permission to send emails.
+If you intend to send emails using AWS, you will need to run the API on an EC2 instance, verify a domain name or email address identity with AWS SES, and assign a role to the EC2 instance granting it permission to send emails.
 There are no SMTP credentials required.

-The API assumes that the EC2 instance has a role enabling it to send emails.
+### Database

 To get MySQL set up, run the following commands: